seiffert/blog-articles/vagrant-puppet-support-for-symfony2-projects/index.md

 ## @Mayflower
 At Mayflower, we are developing PHP and JavaScript applications with modern frameworks like Symfony2 and Backbone.js.
 Having such technology stacks in multiple customer projects, we can make use of this similarity and improve our workflows.
 One obvious improvement is the reuse of system configurations.
 We achieved it by introducing Vagrant and Puppet.
 We did this quite some time ago now (> 1 year) and use these tools to create development environments that imitate our applications' target platforms as good as possible.

 Before that, our teams were working with regular virtual machines - one for each project.
-When a new developer joined the team, the virtual machine was copied to his computer using an USB drive.
-This was a good solution which worked quite good.
+When a new developer joined the team, the virtual machine was copied to his computer using an USB drive, which worked quite well.
 Nevertheless, there was one problem: even the slightest change to the machine's configuration required one developer to save his machine's disk image onto an USB drive and transfer it to the other developers' computers.
 They had to configure their development environment to use this new image and restart their virtual machines.

-When our system administrators started to use Puppet and encouraged developer teams to follow their lead, many people were doubtful or even intimidated by the new technology.
+When our system administrators started to use Puppet and encouraged developer teams to follow their lead, many people were doubtful, even intimidated by the new technology.
 A few months later, everybody was using Vagrant and Puppet and nobody wanted to work without it again.

 In the meantime, I set up Vagrant/Puppet environments for at least five new projects.
 Having spent (and billed) a lot of time on configuring similar infrastructures again and again, I am currently working on some ideas that might lead to more efficient solutions.